pardot/api-docs/docs/kb/api-version-3/prospects.md

 For a complete list of fields involved in Prospect operations, see the [Prospect](object-field-references#prospect) section of [Object Field References](object-field-references).

-Note: Prospect email addresses cannot be updated using this method.

 | **Operation** | **URL Format**   | **Required Parameters** | **Description**  |
 | ------------- | ---------------- | ----------------------- | -----------------|